KenKundert/abraxas/README.Centos6.rst

 you do not accidentally set it to a bogus value.

 Finally, you will want to test the autotype feature.
-To do so, edit ~/.config/pw/accounts and add an web account.
-Be sure to add the 'window' and perhaps 'autotype' fields (run 'man 5 pw' for more information on how to add your account).
+To do so, edit ~/.config/abraxas/accounts and add an web account.
+Be sure to add the 'window' and perhaps 'autotype' fields (run 'man 5 abraxas' for more information on how to add your account).
 Then visit that webpage, click on the username field, and type your key sequence (Alt-P?).
 The username and password should appear and then you should be logged in.
-If this does not happen, take a look at ~/.config/pw/log for clues as to what is going wrong.
-If instead of logging in there is a burst of extremely strange behavior, such as your windows being moved about the screen, you might consider editing the file passwords/prefs.py and increasing the value of INITIAL_AUTOTYPE_DELAY and reinstalling.
+If this does not happen, take a look at ~/.config/abraxas/log for clues as to what is going wrong (you can set DEBUG to True in abraxas/prefs.py and reinstall for more information).
+If instead of logging in there is a burst of extremely strange behavior, such as your windows being moved about the screen, you might consider editing the file abraxas/prefs.py and increasing the value of INITIAL_AUTOTYPE_DELAY and reinstalling.
 If this delay is not long enough the username and password can confuse the window manager and be treated as a window manager command.

 -Ken